 Approach 1: Is Self-Compton or External Compton more applicable for objects with strong emission lines?
 Gamma-ray flares (presumably Compton) should obey the simple quadratic (for SSC) or linear (for ERC) relationship against the amplitudes of the IR/Opt/UV flares (presumably synchrotron component) if the low and HE component are co-spatially produced (which is in doubt considering the most recent MWL results).
 In this case correlated variability between optical and 100 MeV - GeV emission, and X-ray and >>GeV - TeV emission should be examined as evidence for SSC, EC or other (e.g. proton synchrotron?) processes by comparing with model expectations.

-For HBLs, is the HE component indeed a single component, or does it consist of many parts?
+parts?
 Is the TeV spectrum a smooth continuation of the GeV spectrum?
 EGRET data were only marginal for HBLs.